IsmailAlamir/beast02/README.md

 Stretch Goal: Add Interaction
 I Don't know about it so much yet, but I add an button to make "favorited" like the image

+class 03 :pass function

+Number and name of feature: Feature #1: Display a Modal

+Estimate of time needed to complete: 1 hr

+Start time: 5:00

+Finish time: 10:00

+Actual time needed to complete: not done yet